jSieber7/ai-assistant/docs/troubleshooting/github-actions-test-fixes.md

 ### Configuration Test Failure

 The test expected the default host value to be "0.0.0.0" but the actual configuration was set to "127.0.0.1".

+### Models Endpoint Test Failure

+The test expected the `/v1/models` endpoint to return exactly 1 model, but it was returning 334 models from OpenRouter's API.
+The test was using a test API key that was actually connecting to the real OpenRouter API and fetching all available models.

 ## Fixes Applied